 - 1. The same day or the following working day after an individual applies for W-2 by submitting the signed Application Registration form, (see 1.4.2), a W-2 agency representative must schedule and hold an appointment between the applicant and a RS.
 If this initial meeting is with a FEP, then no later than seven working days after this meeting, the FEP must determine W-2 eligibility and make the most appropriate W-2 placement for the applicant. - 2.
-No later than five working days after an individual applies for W-2 by submitting the signed Application Registration form, the W-2 agency must schedule and hold an interview between the FEP and the applicant. - 3.
+No later than five working days after an individual applies for W-2 by submitting the signed Application Registration form or completing the application in ACCESS, the W-2 agency must hold an interview between the FEP and the applicant.
+If the applicant applies using the signed Application Registration form, the agency must schedule this interview.
+If the applicant applies in ACCESS, the applicant must either schedule this interview in ACCESS or by contacting their local W-2 agency.
+Agencies may contact applicants to schedule interview appointments.
+W-2 agencies must provide availability in ACCESS for appointment scheduling within five days of the application being submitted.
+Agencies must maintain available intake appointments in CWW Client Scheduling for a minimum of the next 10 working days to avoid delays in appointment scheduling and application processing. - 3.
 No later than seven working days after the first meeting with the FEP, the FEP must determine W-2 eligibility and make the most appropriate W-2 placement for the applicant.